Photo: Stephanie Hendrixson

-Through The Cuyahoga Valley Bridle Trails Fund, managed by the Conservancy for CVNP, donors can provide financial support that will enable the NPS to make much needed improvements to bridle trails over a three-year period.
-Work that will be made possible through this new fund includes:
+Through The Trails Now: Bridle-Hiking Trail Fund, managed by the Conservancy for CVNP, donors can provide financial support that will enable the National Park Service to make much-needed improvements to bridle-hiking trails in CVNP.

 In 2021, Ray and Jan Dalton made a $100,000 gift to the Conservancy for Cuyahoga Valley National Park to address the much-needed maintenance and repairs to the CVNP bridle-hiking trails.
 The Dalton’s generous gift, paired with individual gifts, and volunteers from the Medina Chapter Ohio Horsemen’s Council resulted in successful repairs to the Valley Bridle Trail, Langes Run Trail, and Wetmore Trail.
 Work completed included repairing bridle trail surfaces, installing armored crossings, repairing and cleaning trail bridges, cleaning and installing trail drainage features, trimming of trail corridors, removing trees, and improving trail signs.

 In 2022, the Dalton’s and the Conservancy raised an additional $175,000+ toward Perkins, Riding Run, and Valley Trails.
 To read more about what was accomplished in 2022, and to view before and after pictures, click here.

 In 2023, your support will make improvements to Butler’s Trail and Tabletop Trail.

 Make your tax-deductible gift to the Conservancy for CVNP today – make an impact now!